logseq/docs/db-version.md

 ### Configure a New Tag

 New tags are configurable by navigating to their page e.g. via `cmd-k` or clicking on their `#` name.
-Then click on the `Configure` link above its name.
+Then click on the `Configure tag` link below its name.

-In the Configure modal:
+In the Configure panel:
 * Parent tag: Use this to allow the class to inherit the parent classes properties.
 By default the parent tag is the `Root tag` which doesn't have any properties.
 * Properties: Below `Parent tag`, you can add or remove existing properties to associate them with a new tag.
 These properties can be sorted by dragging one above or below the other.
 These properties will then display sorted when a new tag is used on a block or page.